rdahis/paper_template/README.md

 ##### `/extra`
 - Contains any extra file relevant to the paper.
-- Examples: grant material, previous analyses.
+- Examples: grant materials, previous analyses, submissions.

 ##### `/products`
 - Where the juice is produced.